mckayb/phantasy/docs/datatypes.md

 ```
 #### static tryCatch ($f)
 Performs a function that might throw an exception.
 If it succeeds,
 it stores the result in a `Just`, with the value of the result of the function.
-If it throws an exception, it returns a `new Nothing()`.
+If it throws an exception, it returns a `Nothing()`.
 ```php
 // Throws exceptions
 $connectToDB = function() {